dnulnets/oidcgk/README.md

-# OpenID Connect Gatekeeper for Istio
+# OpenID Connect Gatekeeper for Istio or any other PEP
-This project creates a standalone OpenId Connect Gatekeeper that will handle login, logout to an OIDC provider and protect certain routes as an extension provider to istio.
+This project creates a standalone OpenId Connect Gatekeeper that will handle login and logout to an OIDC provider and acts as a PDP, Policy Decisionion Point, for istio or any other PEP, Policy Enforcement Point, that can consume the PDP:s API.

 The gatekeeper acts as a confidential client and uses the authorization code flow.
 It handles code exchange and token refresh automatically.
 The session information is kept either in an encrypted secure HTTP-only cookie or in a memory or encrypted redis or infinispan storage at the backend.
-The istio extension provider will verify the token and send the access token upstream to the destination.
+The PDP can act as an istio extension provider and will verify the session and send the access token together with the decision to the PEP.
+The PEP can then decide to sent it further downstrean to the destination.

-It can protect any type of server side resources, such as API:s, static webpages and can also be used by SPA:s to make it simpler to handle authentication and authorization.
+The gatekeeper can protect any type of server side resources, such as API:s, static webpages and can also be used by SPA:s to make it simpler to handle authentication and authorization.

 **NOTE!** This is work in progress but it is fully functional for experimental use for now.